Our Curriculum

 Self-Management

-Self-management is the ability to regulate one’s emotions, thoughts, and behaviors effectively in different situations.
-This includes managing stress, controlling impulses, motivating oneself, and setting and working toward achieving personal and academic goals.
+Self-management is the ability to effectively regulate your emotions, thoughts, and behaviors in various situations.
+This includes managing stress, controlling impulses, staying motivated, and setting and achieving personal and academic goals.
+Mastering self-management helps individuals maintain focus, build resilience, and make thoughtful decisions, leading to improved personal growth and success.

 Social Awareness

-Social awareness is defined as the ability to take the perspective of and empathize with others from diverse backgrounds and cultures, to understand social and ethical norms for behavior, and to recognize family, school, and community resources and supports .
+Social awareness is the ability to empathize with others from diverse backgrounds and cultures, while understanding social and ethical norms for behavior.
+It also involves recognizing the resources and supports available within family, school, and community settings.
+Developing social awareness enhances interpersonal relationships, fosters inclusivity, and helps individuals navigate diverse social environments with greater empathy and understanding.

 Relationship Skills

-Relationship skills are defined as the ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.
-This includes communicating clearly, listening actively, cooperating, resisting inappropriate social pressure, negotiating conflict constructively, and seeking and offering help when needed.
+Relationship skills are the ability to establish and maintain healthy, rewarding relationships with individuals and groups from diverse backgrounds.
+This includes clear communication, active listening, cooperation, resisting inappropriate social pressure, negotiating conflict constructively, and both seeking and offering help when needed.
+Developing strong relationship skills fosters positive interactions, promotes teamwork, and enhances personal and professional connections, helping individuals thrive in various social settings.

 Responsible Decision Making

-Responsible decision making is defined as the ability to make constructive and respectful choices about personal behavior and social interactions based on consideration of ethical standards, safety concerns, social norms, the realistic evaluation of consequences, and the well-being of self and others.
+Responsible decision making is the ability to make thoughtful and respectful choices regarding personal behavior and social interactions.
+It involves considering ethical standards, safety concerns, social norms, evaluating consequences realistically, and prioritizing the well-being of oneself and others.
+Developing responsible decision-making skills leads to better judgment, promotes positive outcomes, and enhances personal and social responsibility in various situations.

 Our Programs

-We understand how delicate and complex the early stages of life are for an infant.
-With the health of your child and the cleanliness of their environment our foremost priority, we see to it that your child receives individual care and attention according to his/her needs.
-Infants are on their own established schedule.
-In addition to cuddles, lullabies, picture books and gentle praises our teachers are also making sure each child has the ability to experience activities that will help them enhance their physical, language, cognitive, social and emotional skills through activities like story time, music and simple games.
+We understand the delicate and complex nature of the early stages of an infant’s life.
+With your child’s health and the cleanliness of their environment as our top priority, we ensure they receive individual care and attention based on their unique needs.
+Infants follow their own established schedules, and in addition to cuddles, lullabies, picture books, and gentle praises, our dedicated teachers provide activities that support physical, language, cognitive, social, and emotional development.
+Through story time, music, and simple games, we help infants build essential skills in a nurturing and safe environment.

-At Little Hands Academy, we feel a child’s fullest development at any age is the best preparation for the next.
-With the teacher’s encouragement, nurturing and understanding, a child will develop a sense of well-being and confidence.
-We have specific goals and a curriculum rich with experiences that provide a springboard for learning such as dramatic play, science, counting and beginning math, reciting the alphabet, and beginning letter recognition, language skills, motor skills, manners, and social skills are among the many achievements of our preschoolers.
+At Little Hands Academy, we believe that a child’s fullest development at any stage is the best preparation for the next.
+With the teacher’s encouragement, nurturing, and understanding, children build a strong sense of well-being and confidence.
+Our curriculum is designed with specific goals and enriched with experiences that serve as a foundation for future learning.
+Activities like dramatic play, science, counting, basic math, alphabet recitation, letter recognition, language skills, motor skills, manners, and social skills are key achievements for our preschoolers, setting them up for lifelong success.

 F.A.Q.